Welcome Guest Students

 The Faculty of Humanities welcomes all new exchange and guest students to participate in the Faculty's Orientation Programme prior to the beginning of the semester.
 The Orientation Programme will provide you important information on your studies at the Faculty of Humanities, as well as a chance to meet and socialize with fellow international students.

 The Faculty of Humanities has a mentor programme, which goes by the name of the QA Programme.
 By joining the programme you will establish an instant network and we strongly encourage all international students to sign up.

 The mentors, who are themselves domestic or international students at UCPH, will assist with the practical aspects of adjusting to a new educational system, be available for questions and introduce you to the social life at the Faculty and beyond.
 The mentors are also the backbone of the Faculty’s international study environment and they will host events throughout the semester that you can attend as a student at UCPH.

 Normally your mentor group will contact you by email prior to your arrival in Denmark.
 Therefore it is important to make sure that the email address used in your registration is valid and that you check it regularly prior to leaving your home country.

 Once you are enrolled in courses, you will be assigned a university username to access the University of Copenhagen's intranet (KUnet), as well as a student e-mail address.

 The lecturers may choose to send material to your KU e-mail address, or provide information about your courses on Absalon, the e-learning platform at the University of Copenhagen.
 Absalon is accessible on the university's intranet (KUnet).

 If you encounter any problems accessing the system, please contact IT-services.

-Guest students can pick up their student ID card at the Reception desk at South Campus at the start of the semester.
+Guest students can pick up their student ID card at International Admissions in room 13b-0-26

 Should you have any practical questions before or during your enrolment, please do not hesitate to contact International Admissions.